lzk23/VSP_by_Benders/README.md

 # What it can do?
 In practice, vehicle scheduling is planned on a variable timetable so that the departure times of trips can be shifed in tolerable ranges, rather than on a fxed timetable, to decrease the required feet size.
-Tis paper investigates the vehicle scheduling problem on a variable timetable with the constraint that each vehicle can perform limited trips.
+This paper investigates the vehicle scheduling problem on a variable timetable with the constraint that each vehicle can perform limited trips.
 Since the connection-based model is difcult to solve by optimization sofware for a medium-scale or large-scale instance, a designed path-based model is developed.
 A Bendersand-Price algorithm by combining the Benders decomposition and column generation is proposed to solve the LP-relaxation of the path-based model, and a bespoke Branch-and-Price is used to obtain the integer solution.
 Numerical experiments indicate that